shuai-xu/flink/docs/dev/table/streaming/joins.md

 </div>

 **Note**:
-1. Temporal Table Join only support SQL, do not support Table API currently.
+1. Flink only supports temporal table joins in SQL, and does not support temporal table joins in table API currently.
-2. Flink do not support Event-time Temporal Table Joins currently.
+2. Flink does not support event time temporal table joins currently.
-They will be supportd in the future.
+They will be supported in the future.

 {% top %}